Genusbiz/docs/developers/defining-an-app-model/services/web-services/create-a-web-service.md

 2. In the **Operations** list, click **Add**.
 3. In the **Name** box, type a name for the operation.
 The name of the operation must be unique within the Web Service and can only contain letters and numbers.
 The first character in the name must be a letter.
 For guidelines on naming the operation, see [Naming the service operations](../../../guidelines-and-best-practices/web-service-guidelines/identifying-and-naming-the-web-service.md).
 4. Optionally type a description in the Description box.
 This description will appear as an annotation to the operation in the WSDL.
 5. Next you need to configure the Request-Response messages used by the operation.
 To read more about this Message Exchange Pattern, see [Response Message Exchange Pattern](../../../guidelines-and-best-practices/web-service-guidelines/request--response-message-exchange-pattern.md).
-To define which data to request or return, Click the **Messages** tab and select an XML schema from your Directory.
+To define which data to request or return, Click the **Messages** tab and select an XML schema from your app model.
 To select an XML schema, click **XML Schema**, and then click **Browse**.
 For information on naming of XML schemas used with web services, see [Identifying and Naming XML Schemas and Elements for use with Web Services](../../../guidelines-and-best-practices/web-service-guidelines/identifying-and-naming-xml-schemas-and-elements-for-use-with-web-services.md).
 For information on using namespaces for XML schemas and web services, see [XML and Web Service Namespaces](../../../guidelines-and-best-practices/web-service-guidelines/xml-and-web-service-namespaces.md).
 6. If you have selected an XML schema with multiple root elements, in the **Root Element** box, select which root element to use.
 For information on the naming of XML root elements used with web service operations, see [Identifying and Naming XML Schemas and Elements for use with Web Services](../../../guidelines-and-best-practices/web-service-guidelines/identifying-and-naming-xml-schemas-and-elements-for-use-with-web-services.md).

 The XML schemas defining the data requested or returned to consumers is available along with the data sources defined for the operation.
 For example, you can filter your data sources based on the data received from consumers.
 To return data to consumers, add an effect of type [Create Object(s)](../../logic/action-orchestration/actions/effects/create-objects-and-modify-objects.md) to an action, and select the XML schema used to return data as the data source.